 Class of '07

 Laryssa Wirstiuk, '07, received her MFA from the University of Maryland in 2009.
 She is founder and editor-in-chief of Too Shy to Stop, an online arts and culture magazine, and she blogs about new media at Comma ‘n Sentence.
 She recently funded the printing of her first book, a collection of short stories titled The Prescribed Burn, using Kickstarter.
-The book will be published by my small press, Painted Egg Press, this September and will be available in paperback and e-book editions at theprescribedburn.com.
+The book will be published by small press, Painted Egg Press, this September and will be available in paperback and e-book editions at theprescribedburn.com.
 Wirstiuk is also an adjunct professor at Rutgers University, where she teaches creative writing and blogging.
-In addition, she tutor privately and blog about writing at craftyourdrafts.com.
+In addition, she tutors privately and blogs about writing.

 Class of '06